thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 .. math:: \mathbf{y} = \mathbf{Ax} = \mathbf{b}

-where **x** is a vector of the output point position, **y** is the input point position, **A** is a matrix of cofficients that apply rotation, shearing or scaling to the output space, and **b** is a vector defining the rigid translation, lines remain lines after transformation.
+where **x** is a vector of the output point position, **y** is the input point position, **A** is a matrix of coefficients that apply rotation, shearing or scaling to the output space, and **b** is a vector defining the rigid translation, lines remain lines after transformation.
 Recognizing this fact, we see that the region required by a linear transformation of an image is the bounding box